geofabrik/OpenRailRouting/README.md

 ### Import

-Required arguments:
+Required settings to be given either as Java system properties (`-Dgraphhopper.datareader.file=PATH` or in the YAML file):

-* `-Dgraphhopper.datareader.file=$PATH`: path to OSM file
+* `graphhopper.datareader.file=$PATH`: path to OSM file
-* `-Dgraphhopper.graph.location=./graph-cache`: directory where the graph should be written to (default: `./graph-cache`)
+* `graphhopper.graph.location=./graph-cache`: directory where the graph should be written to (default: `./graph-cache`)

-Optional arguments:

-* `-Dgraphhopper.profiles=freight_electric_15kvac_25kvac,freight_diesel,tgv_15kvac25kvac1.5kvdc,tgv_25kvac1.5kvdc3kvdc`:
+* `graphhopper.profiles=freight_electric_15kvac_25kvac,freight_diesel,tgv_15kvac25kvac1.5kvdc,tgv_25kvac1.5kvdc3kvdc`:
   flag encoders to be used.
-Following encoders are available:
+Following encoders are available but you can define more on your own:
   * `freight_electric_15kvac_25kvac`
   * `freight_diesel`
   * `tgv_15kvac25kvac1.5kvdc`